-All St. John’s students participating in Discover the World: Europe (DTW) program are encouraged to book their flight through STA Travel.
+All St. John’s students participating in Western Europe Semester (WES) program are encouraged to book their flight through STA Travel.
 The flight price is based on flights departing and arriving from the NYC area airports and on the designated dates of the program.
-There will be one rate for tickets purchased through the DTW Flight Program – regardless of your starting and ending city in Europe!
+There will be one rate for tickets purchased through the WES Flight Program – regardless of your starting and ending city in Europe!
 This rate will be the lowest possible fare available.
 (Flights departing from and returning to non-NYC locations or on different dates can also be purchased through STA, but the rate may be different.)

 Discover Italy & France Semester Programs Flight Program

 All semester program students interested in flying with other St. Johns’ students are encouraged to purchase their flight through STA Travel.
 It is always great to see a friendly face on the plane!

 STA Travel has a special website set up specifically for St. John’s students to book their flights!
 For full instructions on how to book through STA, visit the Accepted Students site (www.stjohns.edu/goingabroad) and click on the “Book Your Flight” section.
 STA will place you on a flight with other St. John’s students.
 You can also meet with a STA representative on campus on April 17th to book your flight!
 You are only eligible for the St. John’s University Flight Program if you book your ticket through the STA link on the Accepted Students Site, or in person with the STA representative on campus!
 You CANNOT book your flight through the STA Toll Free number.